quantify-os/quantify-core/docs/technical_notes/Quantify dataset specification.rst

     - time series example
     - time series example with complex data
-    - Fictitious examples, does not necessarily repretime series with a few distinct DACs, where the DACs names index an extra dimension.
+    - (fictitious examples) time series with a few distinct DACs, where the DACs names index an extra dimension.